 When you send an email, you say hello.

-The equivalent in English.
-It can be have a good day.
+The English equivalent.
+It could be have a good day.

 When you leave a place or finish an email, or when you leave a conversation with someone, you can say good day.